-IIFA 2019 Winners List: Ranveer Singh & Alia Bhatt Win Best Actor, Andhadhun Wins Best Story
+IIFA 2019 Winners List: Ranveer Singh And Alia Bhatt Win Best Actor, Andhadhun Wins Best Story

+The International Indian Film Academy Awards, more famously known as the IIFA Awards, held its 2019 edition in Mumbai on September 18.
+The awards ceremony, usually held outside India in a different country each year, was held in India this year in what was touted as the IIFA Homecoming.
+This was the 20th IIFA Awards.

-The IIFA Awards 2019 was a glamourous affair, with Bollywood royalty such as Deepika Padukone, Ranveer Singh, Rekha, Alia Bhatt, Salman Khan, Madhuri Dixit, and making appearances on the green carpet.
+The IIFA Awards 2019 was a glamorous affair, with Bollywood royalty such as Deepika Padukone, Ranveer Singh, Alia Bhatt, Salman Khan, Sara Ali Khan, Madhuri Dixit-Nene, Rekha, and many others making fashionable appearances on the green carpet at the NSCI Dome in Worli, Mumbai.

-Among the nominees, Deepika, Ranveer, Alia, Sara Ali Khan, Ranbir Kapoor, Aditi Rao Hydari, and Vicky Kaushal won big.
-Check out the winners list for IIFA 2019.
+Among the winners of the IIFA Awards 2019 were Ranveer Singh, Alia Bhatt, Deepika Padukone, Ranbir Kapoor, Sara Ali Khan, Aditi Rao Hydari, Vicky Kaushal, Sriram Raghavan and Arijit Singh, to name a few.

 Best Actor (Male) - Ranveer Singh for Padmavaat